 I have this friend.
 She is a wonderful, caring person but she’s constantly sick.
-She’s either got a cold or stomach issues or she just “doesn’t feel good.”
-It causes her to frequently cancel plans to the point that she rarely leaves her house.
+Either she’s got a cold or stomach issues or she just “doesn’t feel good.”
+Often, it causes her to cancel plans to the point that she rarely leaves her house.
 Since I was worried about her, I started to take note of certain things.
 I noticed that she wasn’t an overly positive person.
-She’s constantly stressed out and anxious.
+Basically, she’s constantly stressed out and anxious.
 Mostly about things going on in her life.
 Things that others might let go of more easily.
 All of a sudden, I realized there is a huge connection between our emotional health and our physical health.
 It’s known as the mind-body connection.

 The Connection Between Mind & Body